 - Common collaboration challenges highlight spatial constraints: lack of space for teaming (23%), rooms/areas too small (21%) and work surface too small (16%).

-- Privacy and focus spaces are prioritized over collaboration- most likely a result of collaboration being an engrained part of their educational experience and vocabulary.
+- Privacy and focus spaces are prioritized over collaboration—most likely, a result of collaboration being an ingrained part of their educational experience and vocabulary.
 Privacy was selected the most frequently as a factor for productivity, suggesting Gen Z equate privacy with focused work.

 This project resulted in an executive summary, overall research report and two recorded presentations.
 View project summary.